Connect to a MySQL semi-sync cluster

 Connect via phpMyAdmin

-Add lines to the configuration file /etc/phpmyadmin/config.inc.php:
+Add the following lines to the /etc/phpmyadmin/config.inc.php configuration file:

 Specify: